ucupumar/ucupaint-wiki/docs/index.md

 ## What is Ucupaint?

-Ucupaint is a Blender addon to stack images, textures, and vertex colors into layers with mask and baking support.
+Ucupaint is a Blender addon that stacks images, textures, and vertex colors into layers with mask and baking support.

 ## Requirements